 The NTCA are working in partnership with representatives from the voluntary, community and social enterprise (VCSE) sector to assist in the region’s recovery from the Coronavirus pandemic.

 The Return to Work Carers’ pilot will help our residents who have caring commitments, but want to find work, access a range of route-ways to local jobs.

-The North of Tyne Combined Authority are working with Harwood Education in partnership with UN CC:Learn (The One United Nations Climate Change Learning Partnership).
-The aim is to bring world-class environmental education to every school in the North of Tyne.
+The North of Tyne Combined Authority worked with Harwood Education in partnership with UN CC:Learn (The One United Nations Climate Change Learning Partnership) to bring world-class environmental education to every school in the North of Tyne.

-As part of the scheme, each state-funded school in the combined authority area has been given the opportunity to receive fully funded CPD to train at least one member of staff as a UN-accredited climate change teacher.
+As part of the scheme, each state-funded school in the combined authority area was given the opportunity to receive fully funded CPD to train at least one member of staff as a UN-accredited climate change teacher.